Loans are often a component of a financial aid award and are one way students and families can chose to finance a Gettysburg education.

 Recent Gettysburg graduates and parents should investigate if they are eligible to consolidate (combine) their educational loans, resulting in one loan and a single monthly payment instead of multiple payments.

 For graduates who intend to pursue careers with lower salaries, such as careers in public service, we recommend investigating if an Income Contingent Repayment (ICR) Plan or Income-Based Repayment (ICB) Plan would be appropriate.
-Talk to your student loan provider about your repayment options.
 More information.